Write your CV in the wild

 - Your ability to adapt to different situations or a new routine

 Of course, there are many ways to gain these soft skills, but sometimes people need a little extra help coming out of their shell.
-The ability to understand and appreciate how far you’ve come is a skills in itself, most people have achieved far more in life than they realise.
+The ability to understand and appreciate how far you’ve come is a skill in itself, most people have achieved far more in life than they think.

 How can Outward Bound help?

-More than just a summer camp, a summer adventure with Outward Bound can help equip you with a host of positive behaviours; habits and soft skills that are on the top of every employer and universities wish list.
+More than just a summer camp, a summer adventure with us can help equip you with a host of positive behaviours, habits and soft skills that are on the top of every employer wish list.
+From grit, confidence and determination to teamwork and problem-solving skills - we can help you to realise what you’re capable of and achieve more than you think.